MaryamAsgarinezhad/obsidian/Linux/PSQL.md

 ![[Pasted image 20240426172021.png]]

 - User, Password, and Database Name must be the same in the two services.
-- Must do the portforwarding for the
+- Must do portforwarding for the postgres service in order to **connect to it from localhost.
+The expose process is already done in the postgres image on port 5432.**

-After pulling postgres docker imagem install the psql to connect to the postgres server as a client:
+After pulling postgres docker image, install the psql to connect to the postgres server as a client:

 ```shell
 sudo apt update